care101/HybridGraph/README.md

 #HybridGraph
-HybridGraph is a Pregel-like system which hybrids Pulling/Pushing for I/O-Efficient distributed and iterative graph computing.
+HybridGraph is a Pregel-like system which merges Pulling/Pushing for I/O-Efficient distributed and iterative graph computing.

 ##1.
 Introduction
 Billion-scale graphs are rapidly growing in size in many applications.
 That has been driving much of the research on enhancing the performance of distributed graph systems, including graph partitioning, network communication, and the convergence. `HybridGraph` focuses on performing graph analysis on a cluster I/O-efficiently, since the memory resource of a given computer cluster can be easily exhausted.
 Specially, HybridGraph employs a `hybrid` solution to support switching between push and pull adaptively to obtain optimal performance in different scenarios.

+The HybridGraph project started at Northeastern University (China) in 2011.
+HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

-Features of HybridGraph:
+###1.1 Features of HybridGraph
 * ___Block-centric pull mechanism (b-pull):___ I/O accesses are shifted from receiver sides where messages are written/read by push to sender sides where graph data are read by pull.
 The cost of random reads regarding vertices in existing pull-based approaches is considerable.
 Thus, a novel block-centric pull technique is used to optimize the I/O-efficiency, as well as reducing the communication cost caused by sending pull requests.
 * ___VE-BLOCK storage:___ A disk-resident block-centric graph structure is designed for efficient data accesses in `b-pull`.
 Graph data are separated into vertices and edges.
 Vertices are divided into several `VBlocks`.
 Accordingly, edges are partitioned into multiple `EBlocks`.
 Messages are pulled in `VBlocks`.
 * ___Hybrid engine:___ A seamless switching mechanism and a prominent performance prediction method are proposed to guarantee the efficiency when switching between push and `b-pull`.

-The HybridGraph project started at Northeastern University (China) in 2011.
-HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.
+###1.2 Team
+[Yu Gu](http://www.ise.neu.edu.cn/?page_id=1285&tid=7473), Associate Professor, Northeastern University, Email: guyu@mail.neu.edu.cn
+[Zhigang Wang](https://sites.google.com/site/wzg1210/), Ph.D. student, Northeastern University, Email: wangzhiganglab@gmail.com

 ##2.
 Quick Start
 This section describes how to configurate, compile and then deploy HybridGraph on a cluster consisting of three physical machines running Red Hat Enterprise Linux 6.4 32/64 bit (one master and two slaves/workers, called `master`, `slave1`, and `slave2`).
 Before that, Apache Hadoop should be installed on the cluster, which is beyond the scope of this document.